 The course is designed to provide insight into how the production of goods and services is brought about.
 Course content includes facilities planning and layout, materials handling, capital expenditure analysis, inventory control, production control, quality control, work methods and measurement.
+May not be used as an elective.

-- 610. Business and Economic Statistics I (5).
+610. Business and Economic Statistics I (5).
 Pr., Graduate standing.

 Basic statistical methods as applied to business and economics.
 Includes descriptive measures, probability theory, random variables, probability models and sampling distributions, classical theory of estimation and testing.
-May not be used as an elective. - 674.
-Business and Economic Statistics II (5).
+May not be used as an elective.

+674. Business and Economic Statistics II (5).
 Pr., Graduate standing.